Linear Aggregation in Tree-based Estimators: The Splitting Algorithm

 Here $\Ybar^L$ is the mean of all units in the left partition and $\Ybar^R$ is the mean of all units in the right partition.
-Note that $L$ and $R$ are functions of $s$.
+Note that $L$ and $R$ depend on $s$.

-We generalize this idea to Ridge regression.
-We want to find $s^*$ that minimizes the overall RSS when- in both partitions- a Ridge-regularized linear model is fitted instead of a constant value.
+We generalize this idea to Ridge regression \citep{hoerl1970ridge}.
+We want to find $s^*$ that minimizes the overall RSS when---in both partitions---a Ridge-regularized linear model is fitted instead of a constant value,

-Now $\hat Y^L_i$ is the fitted value of unit $i$ when a Ridge regression is fit on the left part of the split, and similarly, $Y^R_i$ is the fitted value of unit $i$ when a Ridge regression is fit on the right part of the split.
+$\hat Y^L_i$ is the fitted value of unit $i$ when a Ridge regression is fit on the left side of the split, and similarly, $\hat Y^R_i$ is the fitted value of unit $i$ when a Ridge regression is fit on the right side of the split.